TokisanGames/Terrain3D/doc/docs/user_interface.md

 Many tool settings offer a slider with a fixed range, and an input box where you can manually enter a much larger setting.

-The settings are saved across sessions.
-But you can click the label of each to reset the value to its default.
+Click the label of any setting to reset the value to its default, or checkboxes to toggle.

-Most are self explanatory.
-See [Foliage Instancing](instancer.md) for specific details on its settings.
+The settings are saved across sessions in `Editor Settings / Terrain3D / Tool Settings`.

+Some tools like `Paint`, `Spray`, and `Color` have options to disable some features. e.g. Disabling `Texture` on `Paint` means it will only apply scale or angle.
+Enabling `Texture` on `Color` will filter color painting to the selected texture.

-On the right is the advanced menu.
+On the right, the three dots button is the advanced menu.
 One noteworthy setting is `Jitter`, which is what causes the brush to spin while painting.
 Reduce it to zero if you don't want this.

 Brushes can be edited in the `addons/terrain_3d/brushes` directory, using your OS folder explorer.
 The folder is hidden to Godot.
 The files are 100x100 alpha masks saved as EXR.
 Larger sizes should work fine, but will be slow if too big.

+Most other options are self explanatory.
+See [Foliage Instancing](instancer.md) for specific details on its settings.

 ---